Zeyad-Hegazy/Zeyad-Hegazy/README.md

 - 👋 Hi, I’m Zeyad Hegazy
-- 👀 I’m interested in Writing code and solve proplems
+- 👀 I’m interested in Writing code and solving problems
-- 🌱 I’m currently learning to be a full-stack developer
+- 🌱 I’m currently working as a full-stack developer
 - 💞️ I’m looking to collaborate on real projects
 - 📫 How to reach me
 - On Twitter "https://twitter.com/ZeyadHegazyTech"